Introduction

 SVIM Structural Variation Classes

-Compare SVIM output with Repeat annotation and build TE jumping candidates
+Here we will compare SVIM output with the genomic repeat annotation to build TE jumping candidates

 Move to output directory (signatures have a higher confidence than the candidates)